fission-codes/spec/dialog/README.md

 Implementations MAY also support user defined sources, such as to facilitate the integration of PomoDB into external systems for persistence or communication.

-## 2.7 Sinks
+## 2.8 Sinks

+Sinks act as egress points for a PomoDB query, and emit tuples to the outside world for further processing or storage.

-Sinks handle derived tuples for further processing by the outside world, and can be inserted into as if they were [relations](#22-relation).
+Sinks can be inserted into as if they were [relations](#22-relation).

 Implementations MAY define their own sinks, but sinks SHOULD be non-blocking, and are RECOMMENDED to perform any blocking or IO-intensive operations asynchronously.

 Implementations MAY also support user defined sinks, such as to facilitate the integration of PomoDB into external systems for persistence or communication.

-## 2.8 Storage
+## 2.9 Storage

 TODO: Introduce + link Brooke's upcoming work on persistence + encryption